zengkaipeng/Uni-Reaction-Release/readme.md

 python train_cn_full.py --data_path $data_path --base_log $base_log --condition_config $condition_config
 ```

 During the training, a logging directory named with the current timestamp will be generated in the folder `base_log`, where the checkpoint named `model.pth` and the training arguments named `log.json` are placed.
 To prevent confusion, you might need to set different `base_log` directories for different data splits.
+The default parameters provided in the code are those used to train the open-source weights, except for the non-pretrained version under OOD splits. **To reproduce experiments on the four OOD splits with a non-pretrained condition encoder, add the `--dim 64`.**

 ### radical C–H functionalization